Alcohol use and cigarette smoking are two major causes of chronic pancreatitis.

 Treatment involves avoiding alcohol and cigarettes, modifying the diet, taking pancreatic enzyme supplements, and measures to relieve the pain.

-The pancreas is an organ in the upper abdomen that produces the hormone insulin and secretes pancreatic fluid through the pancreatic duct into the first part of the small intestine (duodenum).
+The pancreas Pancreas The pancreas is an organ that contains two types of glandular tissue: Pancreatic acini Islets of Langerhans (See also Overview of the Digestive System.)
+The acini produce digestive enzymes.... read more is an organ in the upper abdomen that produces the hormone insulin and secretes pancreatic fluid through the pancreatic duct into the first part of the small intestine (duodenum).
 This pancreatic fluid contains digestive enzymes that help digest food.
-In acute pancreatitis, inflammation develops quickly and subsides within a few days to a few weeks.
-In chronic pancreatitis, inflammation is progressive and long-standing, which causes permanent damage to the pancreas.
-As chronic pancreatitis progresses, cells that secrete the digestive enzymes in the pancreatic fluid are slowly destroyed over time.

 Some cases of chronic pancreatitis have no clear cause (are idiopathic).
 In tropical countries (for example, India, Indonesia, and Nigeria), chronic pancreatitis of unknown cause occurs among children and young adults (called tropical pancreatitis).

-Abdominal pain is the main symptom of chronic pancreatitis.
+Abdominal pain is a main symptom of chronic pancreatitis.
 The upper abdominal pain may vary in intensity, and flare-ups (bouts or attacks) may last for many hours or several days.
 Later on in the illness, pain tends to become constant.
 The pain is usually worse after meals and may be lessened by sitting upright or leaning forward.

 As chronic pancreatitis progresses and the cells that secrete the digestive enzymes are destroyed, the abdominal pain may stop.

 A fluid collection called a pancreatic pseudocyst can develop.
-Pseudocysts can bleed or rupture and ones that expand may cause pain or block the duodenum or bile ducts.
+Pseudocysts can bleed or rupture, and ones that expand may cause pain or block the duodenum or bile ducts.

 X-rays of the abdomen may be done to look for calcium deposits in the pancreas, which are present in some people with chronic pancreatitis.

-CT of the abdomen may be done to show changes of chronic pancreatitis and to look for complications, such as a pseudocyst.
+Computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) of the abdomen may be done to show changes of chronic pancreatitis and to look for complications, such as a pseudocyst.

-Understanding Endoscopic Retrograde Cholangiopancreatography
+Understanding Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Endoscopic ultrasonography (passage of a flexible viewing tube with an ultrasound probe attached to it through the mouth into the stomach and the first segment of the small intestine) is another test that helps detect abnormalities in the pancreas and pancreatic duct.

-The prognosis for chronic pancreatitis varies and is relatively poor.
+The prognosis for chronic pancreatitis varies.

 Even if alcohol is not the cause, all people with chronic pancreatitis should avoid drinking alcohol and stop smoking.